py-why/causaltune/README.md

 * ATE (average treatment effect)

 ## Citation
-If you use CausalTune in your research, please cite us as follows:
+If you use causaltune in your research, please cite us as follows:

 Timo Flesch, Edward Zhang, Guy Durant, Wen Hao Kho, Mark Harley, Egor Kraev. **Causaltune: A Python package for Automated Causal Inference model estimation and selection.** https://github.com/transferwise/causaltune.
 2022.
 Version 0.x
 You can use the following BibTex entry: